millitza/bergen-landhockey/src/content/sections/training.md

 Winter season (August 25 - April 26)

-- Monday from 1630 to 1830 at Ny-Krohnborg Senter  (Rogagaten 9, 5055 Bergen).
+- Monday from 1700 to 1830 at Ny-Krohnborg Senter  (Rogagaten 9, 5055 Bergen).

-Summer season (May 25 - September 25)
+Summer season (May 26 - September 26)

-- Friday from 19.00 to 20.30 at Rautjernbane (Wergeland fotballbane, 5067 Bergen).
+- TBA at Rautjernbane (Wergeland fotballbane, 5067 Bergen).

 Equipment: Field hockey stick and small hard balls can be borrowed at trainings.
 Mouth guard, shin guard and glove are to be purchased individually.